1980s Comedy ‘Mr. Mom’ Revived as Digital Series by MGM, Vudu

 The series will be featured on Movies On Us, the name of Vudu’s ad-supported platform.
 It’s intended to cater to Walmart’s family-friendly audience and feature “shoppable” ads.

-MGM senior vp digital platforms Sam Toles joined Vudu on stage to share his enthusiasm for the project.
+MGM senior VP of digital platforms Sam Toles joined Vudu on stage to share his enthusiasm for the project.
 “There is definitely a hunger and a passion for established IP,” he said.